nosarthur/nosarthur.github.io/_posts/2016-07-31-influence.md

 title: "Influence: the psychology of persuasion by Robert B. Cialdini"
 date:   2016-07-14 13:43:08 -0500
 categories: [readings]
+description: My brief summary after reading
 comments: true
 tags: [psychology]
 ---

 The author is a psychologist specialised in the psychology of compliance.
-This book grew out of his field study of joining the compliance professional workforce (sales operators, fund raisers, recruiters, advertisers, etc) as an under-covered researcher in a three year period.
+This book grew out of his field study of infiltrating the compliance professional workforce (sales operators, fund raisers, recruiters, advertisers, etc) as an under-covered researcher in a three year period.
-It also contains many anecdotes of the author, famous historical events, and research studies.
+It also contains many anecdotes of the author, famous historical events, and research studies (there is a more than 16 pages bibliography).

 He summarized six basic principles of all the tactics.
 Here is a brief summary of them.